loveless-savage/cs324/01b-hw-manhunt/README.md

     possible for multiple file descriptors to refer to the same file description?
 Hint: see the second paragraph.
- 8. According to the "DESCRIPTION" section of the man page for `string`, the functions referred in that man page are used to perform operations on strings that are ________________. (fill in the blank)
+ 8. According to the "DESCRIPTION" section of the man page for `string`, the functions referred to in that man page are used to perform operations on strings that are ________________. (fill in the blank)
  9. According to the "DESCRIPTION" section of the man page for the `strcpy()` function, the programmer is responsible for making sure `dst` refers to a